Jimdo/puppet-sshuserconfig/README.md

 Usage
 -----

-Currently, only adding remote hosts to a ssh user config is supported.
+Currently, only inserting remote hosts to a ssh user config is supported.

 This done like this: